 Google is well known for keeping its hands in every figurative cookie jar, so Google Maps and Waze are both widely available.
 Both apps are available on iOS and Android devices, and are compatible with Android Auto and Apple CarPlay.
 So it doesn’t matter what device you use, or what car you drive, you’ve got the option of using both.

-There are even versions available in desktop browsers, though they are limited by the fact you can’t get any live navigation that way.
+There are even versions of both services available in desktop browsers, though they are limited by the fact you can’t get any live navigation that way.
 Still you can look up directions, locations and save things to your account, which you can pick up on your phone later on.

 Google Maps vs Waze: Navigation